More

 "stock universe".
 But they might have more than one list, in

-capital, while another list of large-cap blue chip stocks
+investment capital, while another list of large-cap blue chip stocks might be used for

-might be used for longer term and more stable investment
+longer term and more stable investment returns, such as in a

 - Separate strategies

-guide the investment.
+separate strategy to guide the investment.
+The difference

 WHY bother to prepare a "stock universe" list?